 These environments are all quite distinct from one another with differences in temperature, rainfall and altitudes, but they share common features too: meadows/priairies/steppes and so on all lack tall woody plants and are instead dominated by grassland and forbs (herbaceous flowering plants).

 Perhaps the distinguishing feature of a temperate climate meadow landscape is that it maintains this form only by the intervention of regular cutting for hay.
-Meadows are essentially a man-made creation.
+As natural as they look, meadows are essentially a man-made creation.
 Were it not for the farmer, or gardener, these landscapes would eventually return to native woodland.

 The reality is that, irrespective of where in the world they are and what name they are given, many of the flora from these global grasslands can be of use to gardeners in warm temperate, mediterranean and maritime climates, at the cross section of which the Poitou-Charentes is situated.